raystanza/OxideMiner/README.md

 ```

 Use these to drive alerting or dashboards.
 All counters are updated atomically in `Stats` and reflect the same values shown in the web UI.

+### Dashboard themes & plugins

+- The default dashboard ships with Light, Dark, and Monero themes.
+Additional themes can be dropped into `plugins/themes/<theme_id>/`.
+- Each theme needs a `theme.json` manifest describing the entry CSS (and optional JS/HTML fragments).
+See [docs/themes.md](docs/themes.md) for the full manifest layout and authoring tips.
+- Access the management UI from the hamburger menu → **Plugins → Themes** or visit `http://127.0.0.1:<port>/plugins/themes` directly.
+- The `--dashboard-dir` flag continues to serve a completely custom dashboard; the theme plugin system only augments the bundled UI.

 ## Responsible usage